corsairmarks/machine_shipset_gigastructures_ringworld_compatibility/mod/README.md

 ### Known Issues

-In order to ensure the Penrose Sphere ringworld segments look like the Machine Shipset when completed, it was necessary to override the final stage of the megastructures `gigablackhole_ring_world_3` and `interstellar_habitat_5`.
+In order to ensure the Penrose Sphere and Interstellar Habitat ringworld segments look like the Machine Shipset when completed, it was necessary to override the final stage of the megastructures `gigablackhole_ring_world_3` and `interstellar_habitat_5`.
 Expect to see two entries in the error.log like this:

 ```
-[23:42:04][graphics/pdx_entity.cpp:2546]: Duplicate of giga_ringworld_3x_seams_entity added to entity system
+[23:55:48][game_singleobjectdatabase.h:165]: Object with key: gigablackhole_ring_world_3 already exists, using the one at  file: common/megastructures/~~_machine_shipset_gigastructures_overrides.txt line: 2
+[23:55:48][game_singleobjectdatabase.h:165]: Object with key: interstellar_habitat_5 already exists, using the one at  file: common/megastructures/~~_machine_shipset_gigastructures_overrides.txt line: 67
 ```

 ## Changelog